underkube/blog/content/posts/2021-03-08-custom-network-openshift-ipi-install-time.md

 machine configs... but what if you need those changes at installation time?

-In my case, I have an OpenShift environment composed by physical servers where each of those have 4 NICs.
+In my case, I have an OpenShift environment composed by physical servers where each of them have 4 NICs.
 1 unplugged NIC, 1 NIC connected to the provisioning network and 2 NICs connected to the same switch and to the same baremetal subnet.
 This is used to configure a bonding interface composed of those two NICs, but I wanted to use just a single NIC or switch to bonding without modifying the switches' configuration... so to me, one NIC is the 'good one' and it has a dhcp reservation and a DNS hostname already configured.
-As RHCOS requests a dhcpaddress on all NICs, I ended up with two different IPs for the baremetal subnet.
+As RHCOS requests a dhcp address on all NICs, I ended up with two different IPs for the baremetal subnet.
 This means that depending on which NIC gets the IP first (guess which one wins all the time), the hostname is either the proper one or one assigned via dhcp as well as the primary IP... which turns out bad for